Machines have less problems. I’d like to be a machine, wouldn’t you?

 Andy Warhol

-Programming code created by others can (and most often should) be used either as part of you code or as examples or material in a research paper.
+Programming code created by others can (and most often should) be used either as part of you code or as examples or material in your writings.
 The general rule is that when you use code written by someone else, appropriate credit should be given.

 It is the responsibility of the author (e.g., the student) of a paper/report/thesis to ensure that all necessary permissions have been obtained and/or the appropriate credits are given in the text before the paper/report/thesis is published or submitted for examination.